How rewards work

 Bonus for Pre-Mainnet Contributors

-Those stations contributing prior to mainnet launch can also earn a bonus on their retroactive rewards, which you can read about on Beta phase retroactive rewards and potential bonus.
+Those stations contributing prior to mainnet launch can also earn a bonus on their retroactive rewards, which you can read about on Devnet wallet and rewards.

 Final Comments